-Creating detailed lists of your most viewed and listened to can also be good for priming Spotify’s algorithm, thus opening up the chance for better suggestions in terms of artists, podcasts, and shows.
+Creating detailed lists of your most viewed and listened to (Can You See Who Listens To Your Podcasts On Spotify?) can also be good for priming Spotify’s algorithm, thus opening up the chance for better suggestions in terms of artists, podcasts, and shows.

 This means that listeners can potentially discover countless new sources of media to consume, based on their existing music taste, likes and dislikes – introducing people to artists and podcasts that they might not have otherwise encountered on their own.

 It is also a common practice online for Spotify users to compare their most played songs and statistics with their friends – simply as a light hearted way of showcasing listening history, comparing musical tastes, or to show followers on other social media platforms.

 This could be used as a means of popularizing new artists that they love, and could be a great way to put their friends and followers on potentially life changing new bands, as well as benefiting the bands with more streams.

 For a musical artist, Spotify stats can be useful, as it shows how many streams a specific song has received, thus giving some sense of the popularity amongst fans.

 This is something that drastically changed with the advent of the internet, and such sites as Spotify and Youtube, and where once artists would have to receive fan mail, or get figures from record companies, they can now see the impact of their latest music in real time, and without any industry jargon or amendments.

 Similarly, podcasters who have their content hosted by Spotify can use the stats function to see how many views and subscriptions their content is receiving – something they might not be able to do on other platforms.

 This means that they can accurately see the response to their latest episode release, as well as other analytics to help them see the trajectory of their creative output.

 This also has the benefit of proving streaming figures, on the off chance there is a dispute between the podcast producer and any companies they might have sponsorship deals with.